TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **_– Transfers to Employers_**

+Indeed sends Personal Data to Employers to which a Job Seeker applies and as described in sections 2 and 4 of this Privacy Policy.
+Such Personal Data will be processed in accordance with these terms and those of the relevant Employer.
+Job Seekers that apply to jobs through Indeed that are outside their own country may involve sending their Personal Data to countries with lower levels of data protection.

-Employers agree to comply with all their responsibilities under applicable data protection rules with respect to the collection, processing and storage of Personal Data, as well as providing adequate protection of all data subject rights provided for under all applicable data protection rules.
+Employer account holders agree to comply with all their responsibilities under applicable data protection rules with respect to the collection, processing and storage of Personal Data, as well as providing adequate protection of all data subject rights provided for under all applicable data protection rules.

 **_– Transfers to Service Providers and Vendors_**